irrdnet/irrd/docs/admins/availability-and-migration.rst

 the object suppression settings identical on all instances, even if some are (currently) not used.

+For RPKI, ``rpki.roa_source`` must be consistent between active and standby, because that setting determines whether the query parser considers ``RPKI`` a valid source.

 Promoting a standby instance to active
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The general plan for promoting an IRRDv4 instance is: